transferwise/pipelinewise/docs/index.rst

 - **Lightweight**: No daemons or database setup are required
 - **Replication Methods**: CDC (Log Based), Key-Based Incremental and Full Table snapshots
 - **Managed Schema Changes**: When source data changes, PipelineWise detects the change and alters the schema in your DWH automatically
-- **Load time transformations**: Ideal to obfuscate, mask or filter sensitive data that should never been replicated in the Data Warehouse
+- **Load time transformations**: Ideal place to obfuscate, mask or filter sensitive data that should never been replicated in the Data Warehouse
-- **YAML based configuration**: Data pipelines are defined in YAML files that makes ideal to keep everything under version control
+- **YAML based configuration**: Data pipelines are defined as YAML files, which ensures that the entire configuration is kept under version control
 - **Integration with external tools**: With built-in event handlers you can trigger external scripts automatically when a certain even occurred
 - **Extensible**: PipelineWise is using `Singer.io <https://www.singer.io/>`_  compatible taps and target connectors and new connectors can be added to the system with relatively small effort